magnoborgo/NukeFXSExporter/README.md

 Nukev7 and up

 #### KNOW LIMITATIONS ####
-Nuke animation curves are more complex then Silhouette ones, that will result in more keyframes on Silhouette.
+Nuke animation curves are more complex than Silhouette ones, that will result in more keyframes depending on the keyframe interpolation
-B-spline Tension is not supported yet
+B-spline Tension not supported yet
 Feather not supported

+Rectangles are exported incorrectly (swapped tangents).
+Workaround: smooth and cusp the points back, it will fix the tangents.

 #### USAGE ####

-Select the Roto or Rotopaint node and run the script

-You can set a the default folder/file path on init.py or menu.py with the code below:
+Select the Roto or Rotopaint node and run the script You can set a the default folder/file path on init.py or menu.py with the code below:

     os.environ['FXSEXPORTPATH'] = '/path/to/your/fxsfile'

 #### Licensing ####

-This script is made avalable under a BSD Style license that is included in the package.
+This script is made avalable under a BSD Style license that is included with the package.